Stringer Bell

 Russell "Stringer" Bell is a fictional character in The Wire, played by Idris Elba.
-He is a secondary antagonist for season 1 and 2, later being the main antagonist for season 3.
 In the criminal world of early 2000s Baltimore, Bell serves as drug kingpin Avon Barksdale's second-in-command and assumes direct control of the Barksdale Organization during Avon's imprisonment.
-Bell is an extremely intelligent man and a natural leader, but shuns the flamboyance of the likes of Avon for ruthless pragmatism and terse professionalism.
+Bell is a terse and brooding leader, who shuns the flamboyance of the likes of Avon for ruthless pragmatism and legitimacy.

 He attends macroeconomics classes at Baltimore City Community College and maintains a personal library, including a copy of Adam Smith's The Wealth of Nations.
 He attempts to legitimize the Barksdale Organization and insulates himself from direct criminality through money laundering and investments in housing development, aided through his buying of influence from politicians.

 Biography

-Stringer Bell grew up in the West Baltimore housing projects with his childhood friends Avon Barksdale and Wee-Bey Brice.

 Season 1

 Stringer is first seen attending the trial of Avon's nephew and lieutenant, D'Angelo Barksdale, for the murder of rival drug dealer "Pooh" Blanchard.
 To ensure D'Angelo's acquittal, Stringer has enforcers Roland "Wee-Bey" Brice, Anton "Stinkum" Artis, and Savino Bratton intimidate and bribe witnesses over the course of the trial.
 When D'Angelo is released, Avon has Stringer demote D'Angelo from the Barksdale towers to the low-rise projects known as "the pit".

 Elsewhere, Stringer deals with Omar Little's crew after they steal some of Barksdale's stash from the pit.
 Stringer instructs D'Angelo to check his organization for an informant who may have given Omar information.
 Avon has Stringer assist Stinkum in taking over new territory for the organization.

 Stringer takes Stinkum to survey his new territory, with some additional muscle in the form of Wee-Bey and Marquis "Bird" Hilton.
 While there, Stringer receives word from D'Angelo that two of his crew, Wallace and Poot Carr, have spotted Omar's boyfriend Brandon Wright at an arcade.
 Stringer and his crew abduct Brandon and torture him to death while trying to discover Omar's whereabouts.

 After Omar kills Stinkum and wounds Wee-Bey, Stringer tries to persuade Avon to offer a truce to Omar and kill him when he lets his guard down.
 Avon initially brushes Stringer's suggestion aside but accepts this advice after Omar nearly kills him.
 Stringer also persuades Avon to give up his pager, making Stringer a buffer between Avon and the rest of the operation.